 A team of expert mahouts go to Khun Song to assist with hoisting an injured elephant out of the mud wallow he created when he collapsed and could not get up.
 It is thought the bull elephant was about 50 years old and had been attacked by another bull.
 Our mahouts managed to get him to rise enough to get a harness under him so he could be lifted by a back hoe.
 Tragically he ended up succumbing to his injuries.

 This wild elephant was found caught in a poachers snare.
 Due to the horrific extent of its injuries, it was estimated it had been suffering with this snare for about one month.
 It was caught up and taken to the Kraal where intensive care was provided for six months.
 Tragically due to the horrendous extent of its injury and the associated problems of infection and the damage that had created the elephant did not survive.
-(See article here for more info – http://www.elephantart.com/catalog/obit.php)
+(See article: AEACP Obituary: Plai Tong Pa Boom for more information)

-Set alight in a malicious act of cruelty, this elephant was in a bad way when it arrived at the Royal Elephant Kraal village.
-Fortunately the elephant made a full recovery.
+Set alight in a malicious act of cruelty.
+This elephant was in a bad way when she arrived at the Royal Elephant Kraal Village.
+Fortunately, she made a full recovery.

-An elephant used in illegal logging and fed amphetamines is rescued.
+An elephant used in illegal logging and fed amphetamines is rescued by the Royal Elephant Kraal Village.
 It is extremely difficult to rehabilitate an elephant in this situation.

 “A longitudinal study of LH, gonadal and adrenal steroids in four intact Asian bull elephants (Elephas maximus) and one castrate African bull (Loxodonta africana) during musth and non-musth periods”